 For example, if your loved one is injured by a distracted driver, sues that driver, and dies later due to an unrelated cause, you (or whoever is named the personal representative of the deceased’s estate) can continue the legal action.
 If the claim succeeds, you can recover damages that your loved one suffered in the car accident, such as medical bills, lost wages, and pain and suffering.

-Survivor actions in Oregon must be initiated by the personal representative within three years of a person’s death, if they weren’t initiated prior to death.
-A claim initiated prior to death is subject to a two-year statute of limitations.
+Survivor actions in Oregon must be initiated by the personal representative within three years of a person’s death if they weren’t initiated before death.
+A claim initiated before death is subject to a two-year statute of limitations.
+Speak to one of our caring attorneys to learn more.

 Oregon Wrongful Death FAQ